Oct 06, 2024

 Admissions to Health Science Competitive Programs

-Entry into the following Health Science programs at SUNY Broome Community College is based on a competitive admissions process: Clinical Laboratory Technician, Dental Hygiene, Health Information Technology, Histological Technician Certificate, Medical Assistant, Nursing, Physical Therapist Assistant, and Radiologic Technology.
+Entry into the following Health Science programs at SUNY Broome Community College is based on a competitive admissions process: Clinical Laboratory Technician, Dental Hygiene, Histological Technician Certificate, Medical Assistant, Nursing, Physical Therapist Assistant, and Radiologic Technology.

 The Competitive Admissions process compares the academic strength of applicants to the academic preparation required for a specific Health Science program.
 An Admissions Committee assesses each applicant’s academic background in either high school and/or college level math and science courses required for the Health Science program to which they have applied.
 Meeting the minimum math and science course background does not guarantee admission.
 Additional consideration will be given to Broome County residents and Veterans with honorable discharge from a military branch.